 The Dossier Submitter considers that these revisions to the reporting obligation are sufficient to facilitate microplastic release minimisation and provide useful information to the Agency and decision makers without undue administrative burden.
 However, an alternative scenario for a reporting obligation could be envisaged that further reduces administration for industry, but with commensurate reduction in information.
-For example, the reporting obligation could be limited to actors that create or import microplastics, rather than actors using microplastics.
+For example, the reporting obligation could be limited to actors that create or import microplastics to simply report the tonnage that they manufacture or import (rather than the volumes released at the point of use).
 This information could be submitted confidentially to ECHA.
-Similarly, this requirement could be linked to a minimum reporting threshold, such as 100 kg/y for example.
+To further reduce the administrative burden, the requirement for manufacturers/importers to report tonnages could be linked to a minimum reporting threshold, such as 100 kg/y for example.
 There would be fewer administrative costs associated with such a scenario and there could be less incentive for underreporting.
 The benefits of such an approach, in terms of reduced administrative burden, would need to be balanced against the loss of information on releases and, potentially, uses.

-Implementation period for reporting revised (increased) from 12 months to 36 months
+The implementation period for the reporting requirement was also revised (increased) from 12 months to 36 months in order for the information in the supply chain (paragraph 7 requirements) to be in place before the mandatory reporting was required.
+This revision simply recognises that not all downstream users of microplastics are currently aware that the substances/mixtures that they use contain microplastics and this lack of information/awareness would need to be resolved (via the paragraph 7 requirements) prior to implementing the reporting requirement.
+The Dossier Submitter acknowledges that some supply chains are already well aware that their products are microplastics (i.e. pre-production pellets) and that in this case the reporting obligation could possibly be introduced sooner than for other downstream users and supply chains.

 (Bio)degradability criteria

+RAC box

+RAC considered that the criteria for derogating biodegradable polymers should be more stringent than proposed by the Dossier Submitter.
+Specifically, RAC considered that where the results of tests from groups 4 and 5 were used to justify a derogation the available data shall be from all relevant compartments and not a single (most relevant) compartment, as proposed by the Dossier Submitter.

+These details of these changes are reported in the RAC and SEAC opinion, together with the justification for these changes.

 As outlined in the risk assessment presented in Section 1.4, the persistence of a synthetic polymer-containing particle in the environment is a key, but not the only, criterion underpinning the ‘microplastic concern’ and the associated risk to the environment that is not considered to be adequately controlled.
 Following this rationale, a synthetic particle containing solid polymer that does not persist in the environment, including by means of solubilisation, should not be included within the scope of the restriction.
 This reasoning already underpins the derogation outlined in Paragraph 5b that exempts uses of microplastics from the scope of the restriction where they are consumed or otherwise cease to exist (e.g. as particles) at the point of end use by a consumer or professional.
 The derogation for (bio)degradable substances that is proposed in Paragraph 3b applies the identical rationale but considers the behaviour of the substance, specifically its (bio)degradation, in the period after the release resulting from the end use.